MelchiorDahrk/MMM2022/Secrets of the Crystal City_ReadMe.txt

 Secrets of the Crystal City

-Team Ancestral Ashkhans
+by Team Ancestral Ashkhans
-	Juidius_X
-	Melchior Dahrk
-	Peter/HaloVarium
-	seelof
+Juidius_X, Melchior Dahrk, Peter/HaloVarium, seelof

 Made for 2022 Morrowind Modding Madness
 Themes: Enterprise and Industry + Conflict
 Qualifications: This mod deals with the glass mining and slave industries.
 This mod involves conflict between the inhabitants of Massama.

 Description